 In the 2018 Policy Address, a new revitalisation scheme was announced to allow relaxation of the maximum permissible non-domestic Plot Ratio by up to 20% for redevelopment projects of pre-1987 industrial buildings located in relevant zones in Main Urban Areas and New Towns, subject to relevant approval obtained from the Town Planning Board.
-Although some industrial land have been rezoned to other use and some industrial buildings have been converted for business uses, the Tsuen Wan New Town still has an important role to play in the industrial sector, particularly in warehousing and logistic, in Hong Kong.
+Although some industrial land have been rezoned and converted for commercial, business and non-polluting industrial uses, Tsuen Wan New Town still has an important role to play in the traditional industrial sector, particularly in warehousing and logistics in Hong Kong.